Urichcool/Audiophile-backend/README.md

 🎧 Audiophile Backend

-Welcome to the Audiophile Backend, a powerful API for managing an e-commerce platform specializing in high-quality audio gear.
-Built with Node.js and Express, this backend supports product management, user authentication, order processing, and email notifications.
+Welcome to the Audiophile Backend, an API for managing an e-commerce platform specializing in high-quality audio gear.
+Built with Node.js and Express, this backend supports product management, order processing, and email notifications.

 🚀 Features